SystemJargon/AdGuardHome/README.md

 <b>Update Frequency:</b>

-A date and time stamp should be added to the list/s at the top to show, "last updated".
+A date and time stamp should be added to the list/s at the top to show, "last updated" or likewise.

-Currently this is daily just after 12pm NZT time (+12 hours ahead of UTC) for my "dynamic" lists.
-It is automated.

 ----